jhartley1412/old-portfolio-2/readme.md

-This is a repo holding all my personal branding information and design elements.
+This is my portfolio with my best/most recent projects :)